Bryant scores 24 to lift UAB over Western Kentucky 68-60

 Charles Bassey had 23 points, 10 rebounds and three blocks for the Hilltoppers (16-11, 9-5), whose five-game win streak was snapped.
 Josh Anderson added 15 points.
 Jared Savage had seven rebounds.

-The Blazers and the Hilltoppers next take the floor in the Conference USA Tournament.
+The Blazers and the Hilltoppers next play in Conference USA’s inaugural Bonus Play format.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25